 Test Scores.
 Test scores can only be judged in conjunction with the student's statement of purpose, academic record, experience and background.

 Applicants whose native language is not English must submit one of the following test scores:

-- Michigan English Proficiency Test (MELAB) Minimum score of 85.
+- Michigan English Proficiency Test (MELAB)

 - Examination for the Certification of Proficiency in English (ECPE).
 Certificate of Proficiency required.

+For information on minimum score requirements, please visit Rackham Graduate School.
 Scores that are older than two years will not be considered valid.

 Letters of Recommendation.
 Three letters of recommendation are required for a complete application.
 While the Department prefers letters from faculty or advisors who are familiar with the applicant's potential for graduate study, letters from employers are acceptable.
 Recommenders are encouraged to submit their recommendation electronically through the Rackham online application.
 Paper copies are also acceptable, and can be mailed directly to the Department in a sealed envelope with the signature of the referee across the seal.